Invesco Water Resources ETF (NASDAQ:PHO) Hits New 52-Week High at $57.18

-Shares of Invesco Water Resources ETF (NASDAQ:PHO) reached a new 52-week high during trading on Monday .
-The stock traded as high as $57.18 and last traded at $57.07, with a volume of 13 shares traded.
+Shares of Invesco Water Resources ETF (NASDAQ:PHO) reached a new 52-week high during mid-day trading on Monday .
+The company traded as high as $57.18 and last traded at $57.07, with a volume of 13 shares trading hands.
 The stock had previously closed at $56.76.

-The business also recently declared a quarterly dividend, which was paid on Wednesday, June 30th.
-Shareholders of record on Tuesday, June 22nd were issued a $0.042 dividend.
+The company also recently declared a quarterly dividend, which was paid on Wednesday, June 30th.
+Stockholders of record on Tuesday, June 22nd were issued a dividend of $0.042 per share.
+The ex-dividend date of this dividend was Monday, June 21st.
 This represents a $0.17 dividend on an annualized basis and a dividend yield of 0.30%.
-The ex-dividend date was Monday, June 21st.
 This is a positive change from Invesco Water Resources ETF’s previous quarterly dividend of $0.03.

 Invesco Water Resources ETF Company Profile (NASDAQ:PHO)